zuarbase/mitto-plugin-reqres/README.md

 Example plugin for Mitto (version at the time of publishing was 2.8.7) which reads users from https://reqres/api/users.
 It has not been tested on any other endpoints.

-Create a Mitto `io` job with the following job config to pull the data into Mitto's PostgreSQL database:
+Create a Mitto `io` job with the job config below to pipe user data from ReqRes and store it in Mitto's PostgreSQL database:
 ```json
 {
     "input": {